 Analyse, Explain, Identify… 22 essay question words and how to answer them

-Now, we may be experts in essay writing, but we’re also the first to admit that tackling essay questions can be, well, a bit of a challenge.
+Now, we may be experts in best essay writing, but we’re also the first to admit that tackling essay questions can be, well, a bit of a challenge.
 Essays first require copious amounts of background reading and research so you can include accurate facts in your writing.
 You then have to figure out how to present those facts in a convincing and systematic argument.
 No mean feat.